Dick Spence: Career

 After serving in the Metropolitan Police during World War II, he resumed his playing career with Chelsea (making him one of only two players to play for Chelsea both before and after the War).
 He had the distinction of being Chelsea's oldest ever player, playing his final first-class match for the club against Bolton Wanderers in September 1947 at the age of 39 years, 57 days.
 Following that, he joined the Chelsea coaching staff, on which he remained for the next two decades, and was an important part in the new youth set-up at the club, helping to unearth such talents as Jimmy Greaves, Terry Venables and Bobby Tambling.

 He was twice capped for England, against Austria and Belgium, both in 1936.
 The presence of Stanley Matthews in the side, along with other talented wingers, was a key factor in Spence not winning more England caps.

-He is the great uncle of the Earl of Derbyshire, his honourable Tom Simpson.

 He died in March 1983, aged 74.